aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheHostMonitoringPlugin.md

 ### Using the Host Monitoring Connection Plugin

-The Host Monitoring Connection Plugin will be loaded by default if the [`plugins`](../UsingThePythonWrapper.md#connection-plugin-manager-parameters) parameter is not specified.
-The Host Monitoring Connection Plugin can also be explicitly loaded by adding the plugin code `host_monitoring` to the [`plugins`](../UsingThePythonWrapper.md#aws-advanced-python-wrapper-parameters) parameter.
+As of 3.0.0, the default host-monitoring plugin is [`host_monitoring_v2`](#host-monitoring-plugin-v2); the original `host_monitoring` plugin described on this page is no longer loaded by default but remains available for explicit opt-in by adding the plugin code `host_monitoring` to the [`plugins`](../UsingThePythonWrapper.md#aws-advanced-python-wrapper-parameters) parameter.
 Enhanced Failure Monitoring is enabled by default when the Host Monitoring Connection Plugin is loaded, but it can be disabled by setting the `failure_detection_enabled` parameter to `False`.

 This plugin only works with drivers that support aborting connections from a separate thread.
 At this moment, this plugin is incompatible with the MySQL Connector/Python driver because the driver does not support aborting connections from a separate thread.